 CHAPTER 6. - OPERATION OF BASEBALL PARK

 SEC.
 6.01.
 LIGHTING.
-Baseball Park Lighting will be available for a charge with a valid Facility Use Permit, and charged at a rate set by the Board of Directors in the Fee Schedule.
+Baseball Park Lighting will be available for a charge with a valid District Facility Use Permit and charged at a rate set by the District Board of Directors in the Fee Schedule.

 SEC.
 6.02.
 GROUP BASEBALL PARK USE.
-The Baseball Park may be used by groups with a valid Facility Use Permit.
-See Fee Schedule for permit fees.
+The Baseball Park may be used by groups with a valid District Facility Use Permit (See the District Master Fee Schedule for permit fees).

 SEC.
 6.03.
 RESTROOM FACILITIES.
-Restroom facilities will remain locked unless otherwise noticed.
-Restroom use is limited to daylight hours only.
-Restrooms may be reserved for special events, and will require a deposit fee.
-The restroom key is to be used only by the Reservation Holder and associated party.
-The restroom will remain clean and locked when guests are finished.
-Upon return of the restroom facility key to the SCSD Office, the deposit will be returned within 30 days to the applicant.
-The key will not be duplicated, loaned, or given to others.
-If the key is lost, the deposit is forfeited, and a new deposit will be required to have a key reissued.
-Key check out may be revoked at any time.

-In the event that restroom facilities are unavailable, portable restrooms are required for events, including ADA compliant restrooms.
+Are the same as listed in SEC.
+5.03. above.

 SEC.
 6.04.
 OVERNIGHT USE PROHIBITED.
 All events shall conclude at 10:00 p.m.
 Sunday Thursday and at Midnight on Friday and Saturday.
 Overnight use is prohibited.

 SEC.
 6.05.
 HORSESHOE PITS.
 The public may use the horseshoe pits on a first come basis.
-Any individual or organization desiring to use the horseshoe pits for an organized function must do so by obtaining a Facility Use Permit.
+Any individual or organization desiring to use the horseshoe pits for an organized function must do so by obtaining a District Facility Use Permit.

 SEC.
 6.06.
 AMERICANS WITH DISABILITIES ACT (ADA) COMPLIANCE.
 If an event at the Baseball Park is open to the public, it must comply with all current ADA regulations.